DOs and DON'Ts After a Car Accident

 • DON'T leave the scene of a car accident until you resolve the matter.
 Driving away from a car accident scene is a crime in Nevada.

 • DON'T forget to document an accident.
-Especially when the accident resulted in a severe injury, you need many photos of an accident's surrounding area and your injuries.
+Especially when the accident resulted in a severe injury, you need many photos of the accident's surrounding area and your injuries.

 • DON'T forget to call the local police and report your accident (in Las Vegas, Nevada, you call 311, the line available to report non-life-threatening injuries and minor property damage).
 You need a police report to file a liability claim.
 A police report can be crucial to establishing fault for the accident and is required when filing a lawsuit.
 A police report includes critical information about the car accident, including road conditions, names and contact information of witnesses, and an official write-up of how the accident occurred.

 • DON'T file a liability claim on your own.
-Even so, theoretically, you can file a lawsuit without an attorney, hiring an attorney is highly recommended in cases when you got hurt in an accident.
-The attorney will protect your rights, negotiate a full and fair settlement with the at-fault party (or their insurance), and, if necessary, will take your case to trial.
+Even so, theoretically, you can file a lawsuit without an attorney, hiring an attorney is highly recommended when you get hurt in an accident.
+The attorney will protect your rights, negotiate a full and fair settlement with the at-fault party (or their insurance), and, if necessary, take your case to trial.

-• DON'T feel that you have to accept the first settlement from the insurance company during pandemics.
-True, during the pandemics, many people lost their jobs and are strapped for cash.
-And still, talk to an attorney before accepting a check from the insurance company and signing a release.
-Pandemics or not, you want to get fair and full compensation for your injuries.
+• DON'T feel that you must accept the first settlement from the insurance company.
+A quick settlement is tempting when times are tough and money is tight.
+However, always consult an attorney before cashing a check from the insurance company or signing a release.
+Regardless of the circumstances, you deserve fair and full compensation for your injuries.

 • DON'T hesitate to seek medical treatment for yourself or your passengers.
-Often people don't feel like their injuries are significant right after an accident.
+People often don't feel their injuries are significant right after an accident.
 And that's okay.
 Some of our strongest cases have started this way.
-Only after car accident victims go back to their daily routine do they begin feeling the injuries (for example, back pain, neck pain, leg pain, head pain).
+Only after car accident victims go back to their daily routine do they begin feeling the injuries (for example, back pain, neck pain, leg pain, or head pain).

 • DON'T speak to the other party's insurance company without a lawyer present.
-Insurance company adjusters are not your friends - they represent the interests of the insurance company.
+Insurance company adjusters are not your friends - they represent the insurance company's interests.
 They will try to get you to settle your claims for as little as possible.
-They will ask you about what happened in the car accident and later try to use your words against you during the claim's settlement negotiations or in a subsequent lawsuit.
+They will ask you about what happened in the car accident and try to use your words against you during the claim's settlement negotiations or in a subsequent lawsuit.
 When an insurance adjuster calls you, take their information (name, phone #, address) and tell them that your attorney will contact them.
-And then call your attorney for personal injury.
+Then, call your attorney about personal injury.

-• DON'T be surprised by the delay - there will be delays in getting treatment and general office delays.
-Since most insurance employees work from home during COVID-19, there will be delays processing your liability claim and sending you a settlement check after your car accident.
+• DON'T be surprised by the delay in getting treatment and general office delays.
+Since COVID-19, most insurance employees work from home, and there is a delay in processing your liability claim and sending you a settlement check after your car accident.

 • DON'T post photos of your accident on Facebook, Twitter, and other social media sites, and don't share how you feel or about your treatment's progress.
 Not only do your friends and family read your posts.
 The insurance company's adjuster also reads your postings.
 Even if you delete your posts on social media, the insurance company will subpoena your account's content on Facebook, Twitter, Instagram and use your deleted posts, comments, images, and videos as evidence during the trial.